 Workplace safety is a priority and an essential commitment for the company in our stores, offices and warehouses.
-The company ensures that all activities are carried out safely by taking all possible measures to eliminate (or at least reduce) the risks to health, safety and welfare of employees, contractors, customers, visitors and any other person who can be impacted by our operations.
+As indicated in the HR Policy, the company ensures that all activities are carried out safely by taking all possible measures to eliminate (or at least reduce) the risks to health, safety and welfare of employees, contractors, customers, visitors and any other person who can be impacted by our operations.
 The majority of our workforce operates in airports, seaports, cruise ships and similar environments.
 As a basic pre-requisite employees have to comply and follow the respective airport's, seaport's or vessel's safety rules as these environments are highly regulated.
-On top of this, Dufry has specific health & safety regulations for its employees, including internal policies and guidelines - both global and local -, which may go beyond the legal health and safety requirements.
+On top of this, Dufry has specific health & safety regulations for its employees, including internal policies and guidelines - both global and local - which may go beyond the legal health and safety requirements.

-Dufry generally strives to achieve high occupational health & safety standards and actively encourages compliance across the whole Group beyond the specific 2020 pandemic-related initiatives.
-As a result, Dufry has a number of different Health & Safety Policies throughout the organization.
-Regardless of the specific requirements of each local legislation, there are certain principles that all these policies adhere to, including:
+Dufry generally strives to achieve high occupational health δ safety standards and actively encourages compliance across the whole Group.
+As a result, Dufry has a number of different Health δ Safety regulations and procedures throughout the organization (for specific Covid-19 related initiatives see the separate paragraph below).
+Regardless of the specific requirements of each local legislation, there are certain principles that all these procedures adhere to, including: